-How do we end proliferation of disputes when a simple case involving the nomination, election and installation of a chief over the Kojo Bofour stool, a Divisional stool for that matter will linger on for periods of aggregate of close to seven years , 2013 - 2020.
-This definitely is not a good testament.
+How do we end proliferation of disputes when a simple case involving the nomination, election and installation of a chief over the Kojo Bofour stool, a Divisional stool for that

 We will therefore urge for urgent reform measures in the procedure rules of the Judicial Committee of all the Houses of Chiefs and the Traditional Councils to make their adjudicatory roles more time conscious.
 For example, it should be possible for reforms to be made in the empanelling of members of the Judicial Committees such that, apart from the regular panel members, there will also be waiting members of say (two) who will be on standby to join the panel anytime a regular member for one reason or the other cannot attend.
 This system has worked perfectly for the military and we believe can be adapted with some modifications to work for the chieftaincy institution as well.
 Even though it will involve some increase in administrative expenses, the benefits are enormous and will result into social cohesion and peace in our communities.